 - F -

-Federated dataset - dataset federation is the ability to have datasets published on different Socrata sites or through another service, brought together into a public Socrata catalog.
+Dataset federation is the ability to have datasets that are published on different Data & Insights sites or other services brought together into a public Data & Insights catalog.

-Flat file - A file of data that does not contain links to other files or is anon-relational database.
+A file of data that does not contain links to other files, is a non-relational database table.
+Examples include .csv, tsv or a database view/table.

 - G -